PlayForm/Compress/README.md

 	integrations: [
 		compress({
 			path: [
-				// compress dist
+				// Compress dist
 				"./dist",

-				// compress dist one more time into a different directory new Map([["./dist", "./dist-compressed"]]),
+				// Compress dist one more time into a different directory new Map([["./dist", "./dist-compressed"]]),
 			],
 		}),